yashyp12/yashyp12/README.md

-I'm a BCA student with a passion for web development and a keen interest in exploring new technologies.
+I'm a   student with a passion for web development and a keen interest in exploring new technologies.
 Currently honing my skills in creating robust and user-friendly web applications, I've already had the opportunity to work on diverse projects.

 ## 🚀 What I do: